-\textit{Experimental realization and detection.---}The red dot in our phase diagram in Fig.~\ref{fig:Phase_Diagram}(a) marks our estimate for the $t_2$ and $t_3$ values for the first flat valence band in aligned WSe$_2$/WS$_2$~\cite{Rademaker:2021arXivSOC,SM}.
-We thus predict that aligned WSe$_2$/WS$_2$ falls just onto the transition line between the chiral spin liquid and the kagome spin liquid, suggesting a real material manifestation of these exotic spin states.
-As in any TMD heterobilayer, the interaction strengths $U/t$ and $V/t$ are tunable through engineering the dielectric environment and a dielectric constant of $\epsilon \approx 9.5$ leads to the model parameters of Fig.~\ref{fig:Phase_Diagram}(a).
+\textit{Experimental realization and detection.---}The red dots in our phase diagrams in Fig.~\ref{fig:Phase_Diagram} mark our estimate for the hopping and interaction values at $\varepsilon \approx 9.5$ for the first flat valence band in aligned WSe$_2$/WS$_2$~\cite{Rademaker:2021arXivSOC,SM}.
+We thus predict that aligned WSe$_2$/WS$_2$ falls just onto the transition line between the CSL and the KSL, suggesting a real material manifestation of these exotic spin states.
+As in any TMD heterobilayer, the interaction strengths $U/t_i$ and $V/t_i$ are tunable through engineering the dielectric environment.
 The ratio $V/U$ can be changed by adjusting the screening length, which can be modified by the distance between the conducting gates and the bilayer.
-The influence of these two tuning knobs for the hopping parameters fixed at the value for aligned WSe$_2$/WS$_2$ is demonstrated in Fig.~\ref{fig:Phase_Diagram}(b) which shows that the system can be driven deeper into one of the spin liquid phases.
+The influence of these two tuning knobs is demonstrated in Fig.~\ref{fig:Phase_Diagram}(b) which shows that the system can be driven deeper into one of the spin liquid phases.
 In addition to the dielectric environment and gate distance, there are several other tuning parameters.
-The choice of TMD material influences the effective model -- most notably, compounds with Mo have a larger particle effective mass than We-based TMDs, which then leads to flatter bands and larger effective interactions $U/t$, $V/t$.
+The choice of TMD material influences the effective model -- most notably, compounds with Mo have a larger particle effective mass than We-based TMDs, which then leads to flatter bands and larger effective interactions $U/t_i$, $V/t_i$.
 Similarly, applying uniaxial pressure onto the bilayer increases the interlayer moiré potential, which strengthens interactions as well.
 We found that these two factors also lead to a slight increase in the $t_3/t_2$ ratio.
 On the other hand, the interaction strength can be reduced by increasing the twist angle.
-In Fig.~\ref{fig:chiralities}, we show how a change in interaction strength affects the extent of the CSL region.